Volitional Control of the Paretic Hand Post-Stroke Increases Finger Stiffness and Resistance to Robot-Assisted Movement: RESULTS AND DISCUSSION

 \subsection{Finger stiffness response with active hand use}

-To calculate finger stiffness values, we perform linear regression on the net force and motor retraction displacement during each hand opening.
-Figure~\ref{fig:force} plots the average best-fit lines and all recorded force versus motor retraction distances for each instance of hand opening during the experimental conditions P1, A1, A2, and P2.
-Figure~\ref{fig:stiffness} shows the computed stiffnesses taken from each hand-opening cycle with the maximum EMG magnitude reach during each hand-opening.
-Table~\ref{tab:stiffness} presents the average finger stiffnesses and errors across subjects and experimental conditions.
-The active phases had the highest recorded finger stiffnesses for all participants, where the highest recorded average finger stiffness value is 0.46 N/mm from Participant S3 during A1.
+To calculate stiffness, we perform linear regression on the net force and motor retraction displacement at the index finger during each hand opening.
+Figure~\ref{fig:force} plots average best-fit lines and each recorded force-displacement measurement for each instance of hand opening for all experimental conditions P1, A1, A2, and P2.
+Figure~\ref{fig:stiffness} shows the computed stiffnesses taken from each hand-opening cycle with the maximum EMG amplitude reached during each hand-opening.
+Table~\ref{tab:stiffness} presents average finger stiffnesses and errors across subjects and experimental conditions.
+The active phases had the highest recorded finger stiffnesses for all subjects, for which the highest recorded average finger stiffness value is 0.46 N/mm from Subject S3 during phase A1.

 Figure~\ref{fig:stiffness} shows the calculated finger stiffness value plotted with the maximum EMG magnitude recorded during each hand opening.
 Pairing the finger stiffness value with the maximum EMG magnitude allows us to observe a general trend of greater maximum EMG magnitude during the active phases than the passive phases.
 This aligns with the corresponding increase in muscle activity that would accompany active movements, rather than passive movements.